n8maninger/sia-host-errors/README.md

 ## not enough storage remaining to accept sector
 One or more of your host storage folders is inaccessible.
 Check your storage folders and make sure they are visible to Sia

-# Renter/Host Communication Issues
-These are purely informational and occur during communication with renters.

-## challenge signature is invalid
-Occurs when the renter fails to prove that they own the contract they are trying to update.

-## bad signature from renter: invalid signature
-Occurs when the renter fails to prove that they own the contract they are trying to update.

-## length 1234 exceeds maxLen of
-## encoded object exceeded allocation limit by
-Occurs when the renter has sent more data than expected

 # Price Table Log Items
 Price tables are an agreement between the host and a renter to transact at a certain price.
 The price table is valid for 10 minutes, after which the renter must update their price table.
 In most cases these do not indicate an issue with your host.